Architecture and Urban Design

 Poundbury is designed to create a sustainable community which achieves an attractive, modern and pleasing place in which people can live, work, shop and relax.
 Particular emphasis is placed on the quality of place making through time honoured principles, urban design, landscaping and the selection of materials.

-The Prince of Wales believes that one of the greatest strengths of our country is the regional variation of its towns and villages, built with locally distinctive materials.
+As Duke of Cornwall, His Majesty believed that one of the greatest strengths of our country was the regional variation of its towns and villages, built with locally distinctive materials.
 The architecture at Poundbury fits this pattern, respecting local styles, drawing on the rich heritage of Dorset, and in particular the streets of Dorchester.

 The architects working at Poundbury, adhere to the Building Code which promotes this use of traditional materials and regulates building form and street scenes.
 The Duchy’s Poundbury team work closely with the developers to control design and build quality.
 The relationship is upheld through legally-binding Building Agreements with each developer before properties are sold or leased.

-The success of Poundbury demonstrates that it is possible to build high-quality, traditional housing at affordable prices, whilst providing new factories and offices on competitive terms all within the context of refreshingly different urban design.
+The success of Poundbury demonstrates that it is possible to build high-quality, traditional housing at affordable prices, whilst providing new factories, offices and retail space on competitive terms all within the context of refreshingly different urban design.

 I am deeply grateful to their teams of talented craftsmen, many of whom are Dorset men through and through.
 For me one of the most essential features of Poundbury has been its mixed-use, mixed-income composition - a dangerously revolutionary move 25 years ago.
 So particular thanks goes to the social- housing providers, notably The Guinness Partnership of which I am patron.

-HRH The Prince of Wales at the opening of Queen Mother Square in 2016
+HM King Charles, speaking as the 24th Duke of Cornwall at the opening of Queen Mother Square in 2016

 Poundbury is designed to create a sustainable community which achieves an attractive, modern and pleasing place in which people can live, work, shop and play.
 Particular emphasis is placed on the quality of place making through time honoured principles, urban design, landscaping and the selection of materials.